About

 Subcategories

-Additionally, cheese entries must fit within one of the following subcategories (vegetarian and/or vegan substitutes are permitted):
+Additionally, cheese entries must fit within one of the following subcategories:

 - Fresh